GJROCKX174404/osdg-classifier/README.md

 # osdg-classifier
-A Sustainable development Goal Classifier using svm
+A Sustainable development Goal Classifier using SVM classifier